 4. Take advantage of the salads.

 Just skip the cheese, bacon bits, and other add-ons.
 Ask for vinaigrette dressing.
 Try a salad as an entrée.
 Good choices include Burger King’s Fire-Grilled Chicken (with vinaigrette) and Wendy’s Mandarin Chicken Salad (with Oriental sesame dressing).
+These new fast food items are improving the economy.

 5. Have yogurt.